 - to comply with the four basic principles of the International Labour Organisation (ILO),

 - the right to consent to announced and unannounced audits by companies of the Lufthansa Group,

 - to accept the termination of the contract in the event that these contractual obligations are breached.

-By imposing these obligations, the Lufthansa Group endeavours to ensure responsible practices by its direct suppliers and therefore meets its own standards for corporate responsibility.
+By imposing these obligations, the Lufthansa Group endeavours to ensure responsible practices by its direct suppliers and so to meet its own standards for corporate responsibility.
 The Lufthansa Group’s expectations of its suppliers in terms of social, environmental and ethical responsibility are summarised and published in the Supplier Code of Conduct.;;;;;;

-The Lufthansa Group as a globally operating group of companies, sees it as its responsibility to make a contribution.
-Companies do not control political developments in countries they operate in, however, they have a responsibility in the sphere of their work, especially towards their employees worldwide.
-In the coming year, the Group will look to further improve its structures, practices and trainings to combat Modern Slavery and Human Trafficking.
+The Lufthansa Group as a globally operating group of companies sees it as its responsibility to contribute.
+Companies do not control political developments in countries they operate in; however, they have a responsibility in the sphere of their work, especially towards their employees worldwide.
+In the coming year, the Group will look to further improve its structures, practices and trainings to fight Modern Slavery and Human Trafficking.

-This statement was approved by the Management Board of Edelweiss with respect to the Financial Year 2018.
+On June 16th, 2022, this statement was approved by the Management Board of Edelweiss with respect to the Financial Year 2021.

 sig.
 Bernd Bauer